odlgroup/odl/doc/source/getting_started/installing.rst

     $ conda install -c astra-toolbox astra-toolbox

+For further instructions, check `the ASTRA GitHub page <ASTRA tomography toolbox>`_.

 STIR for emission tomography
 ============================
-For applications in emission tomography, i.e. PET or SPECT, install STIR_.
+For applications in emission tomography, i.e. PET or SPECT, install `STIR`_ with Python bindings.
 Support for STIR is currently very limited.